m4r35n357/ODE-Playground/README.md

 ### Bifurcation Diagrams:

-Runs a simulation many times for different values of a single parameter, uses turning point markers in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
+Runs a simulation many times for different values of a single parameter, uses turning point tags in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
 Plots maxima and minima in different colours!
 Optionally, skips initial transient by dropping first (datalines / value) results (10 is usually a good value).